JulioJerez/newton-dynamics/newton-4.00/doc/assetTool_docs/newton-asset-editor-docs.md

 ## Overview

 The Newton Asset Editor is a desktop tool for creating and editing physics-ready 3D assets for the Newton Game Dynamics engine.
-It allows you to import meshes, configure rigid bodies, define collision shapes, set up joints, manage loop constraints, and export assets in Newton's native format (`.nd`) or URDF.
+It allows you to import meshes, configure rigid bodies, define collision shapes, set up joints, manage loop constraints, and export assets in Newton's native format (`.nd`).

 The editor uses an ImGui-based interface with dockable panels.
 The main window is divided into: